 Proprioceptive Neuromuscular Facilitation (PNF)

-This is a set of repeated exercises performed to retrain the nervous system.
+PNF is a distinct set of movement patterns designed to retrain the neuromuscular system.
+Nerves must communicate appropriately with muscles in order to facilitate a timely and appropriate, pain free muscular contraction.
+Through injury, disuse, and surgery, the neuromuscular system becomes impaired.
+PNF patterns may be utilized as manual passive movements and stretching, manually resisted movements, or active resistance exercises.
+The ultimate goal is improved muscle firing through increased muscle fiber recruitment, increased stability, and decreased pain and dysfunction.
 PNF is a specialized treatment used in hospitals, nursing homes and private clinics to help developmentally and neurologically impaired patients.
 It is also an important treatment for neuromuscular retraining for injured athletes.

 Hot & Cold Therapy

 Part of our acute & chronic injury protocol.
 Icing or cold compresses are used as an effective pain reliever and to reduce swelling immediately after injury.
 Heat packs are used in clinic and at home during chronic pain or a long standing injury.
 It also helps relax muscles for other manual therapies used by our therapists in clinic.